lukes/herald/README.md

 #### Callbacks [Not Implemented]

-If you'd like to do your own thing entirely each time a keyword appears, pass a callback
+If you'd like to do your own thing entirely each time a keyword appears, pass a callback in the form of a Ruby block:

     Herald.watch_twitter do
       _for "revolution"